 Year 10 Unit Description Assessment Overview Unit 1 Ecology Ecology is the branch of biology that deals with the relations of organisms to one another and to their physical surroundings.
-This unit focuses on the adaptations that organisms have that enable them to survive as they interact with living and non-living factors, the physiology and anatomy specific to aquatic environments, and cycling of matter.
-Data Test Unit 2 Plant Anatomy and Physiology Student Experiment This unit focuses to developing understanding of plant structure and function through investigating plant taxonomy, structures, leaf structures, transport photosynthesis and reproduction.
+This unit focuses on the adaptations that organisms have that enable them to survive as they interact with living and non-living factors, population dynamics and the cycling of matter.
+Data Test Unit 2 Plant Anatomy and Physiology Student Experiment This unit focuses on developing an understanding of plant structures and how they function through investigating plant taxonomy, leaf structures, transport, photosynthesis and reproduction.
 Supervised Assessment Unit 3 Genetics This unit aims to develop an understanding of the processes that result in changes in genetic material and subsequent changes in characteristics, altering the diversity of living things.
 It focuses on DNA and protein synthesis, and how theories of evolution by natural selection are used to explain variations in organisms and speciation over time.
-Research Investigation - Supervised Assessment Unit 4 Animal Anatomy and Physiology This unit focuses on the anatomy (structure) and physiology (functions) of animals.
-These include the digestive, circulatory, respiratory, and excretory body systems.
+Research Investigation Unit 4 Animal Anatomy and Physiology This unit focuses on cell ultrastructure, and anatomy (structure) and physiology (functions) of animals.
+Body systems studied include the digestive, circulatory, respiratory, and excretory systems.
 The structure and function of multicellular organisms are compared as functioning sets of interrelated systems.
+Supervised Assessment